jssql1234/docs-sqlacc/docs/usage/general/myttx.md

 Go to **[User | Maintain User...]**

-Under **Misc** tab, you can update the following info as required in TTx-03 form.
+Under **Misc** tab, you can update the following info as required in TTx-03 form:

    1. IC (New)
    2. IC (Old)
    3. Passport